Maintenance

 Webmin GUI

-1. At the login screen note the URL to remotely manage the server, ex: https://myorg.filwave.net:10000
+1. At the login screen, note the URL used to remotely manage the server, for example https://myorg.filewave.net:10000.

-2. Browse to this URL and log in with username "fwadmin" and password "filewave".
-We will change this password later.
+2. Browse to the Webmin URL and log in with username "fwadmin" and password "filewave".
+You will change this password later.

-3. Browse to Hardware > System Time on the left, pick the Change timezone tab on the right, pick your time zone and click Save.
-North American time zones all start with "America".
+3. Browse to Hardware > System Time on the left, select the Change timezone tab on the right, choose your time zone, and click Save.
+North American time zones start with "America".

 5. Go to System > Change Passwords on the left and select the "root" account on the right from the list of usernames.
 Enter a new root password, confirm it, and click Change.
-Note that this will change the default password for the root account used to log into the server from "filewave" to whatever you choose so enter a secure password that is easy for you to remember.
+This changes the default root password from "filewave" to the value you choose, so use a secure password that your organization can recover when needed.

-6. Choose Networking > Network Configuration on the left, and Network Interfaces on the right.
+6. Choose Networking > Network Configuration on the left, then Network Interfaces on the right.
 Click the blue link labeled "ens160" or "ens32" for the Ethernet adapter.
-Change the IPv4 address settings to "Static configuration", enter a static IP, enter a subnet mask, and click Save and Apply at the bottom_._
+Change the IPv4 address setting to "Static configuration", enter the static IP and subnet mask, then click Save and Apply at the bottom.

-7. You will no longer be able to access the Webmin UI for the FileWave servers via its old DHCP IP address.
-Change the address in your browser's address bar to use the new static IP address for the FileWave server that you configured in the previous step.
-Browse to Networking > Network Configuration on the left, and Hostname and DNS Client on the right.
+7. You will no longer be able to access Webmin through the old DHCP IP address.
+Change your browser's address bar to the new static IP address for the FileWave server, then browse to Networking > Network Configuration on the left and Hostname and DNS Client on the right.
 Enter the IP address for your DNS server and click Save.

-8. Select Networking > Network Configuration on the left, and Routing and Gateways on the right.
-Pick "ens160" or "ens32" from the Default routes pull-down, enter the default gateway address for the subnet the FileWave server is hosted on, and click Save.
+8. Select Networking > Network Configuration on the left, then Routing and Gateways on the right.
+Pick "ens160" or "ens32" from the Default routes menu, enter the default gateway address for the subnet hosting the FileWave server, and click Save.

-9. Go to S_ystem > Bootup and Shutdown_ on the left, scroll to the bottom on the right, and click the Reboot System button.
-When asked to confirm if you want to reboot the system with "shutdown -r now" click the Reboot System button again.
+9. Go to System > Bootup and Shutdown on the left, scroll to the bottom on the right, and click Reboot System.
+When Webmin asks you to confirm "shutdown -r now", click Reboot System again.

 FWServerTZ.png